FCHXWH823/LLM4ChipDesign/README.md

 ---

 ## (Security) Assertions by Large Language Models
 Assertion-based verification is a popular verification technique that involves capturing design intent in a set of assertions that can be used in formal verification or testing-based checking.
-However, writing security-centric assertions is a challenging task.
 In this work, we investigate the use of emerging large language models (LLMs) for code generation in hardware assertion generation for security, where primarily natural language prompts, such as those one would see as code comments in assertion files, are used to produce SystemVerilog assertions.
 - 📄 **Paper:** https://arxiv.org/abs/2306.14027
 - 📄 **Slides:** https://github.com/FCHXWH823/LLM4Hardware/blob/main/slides/llm_assertion_slides.pptx